No AI training without permission

-Your uploads and restored outputs are not part of any training dataset.
+Your uploads and restored outputs are not part of a training dataset unless you separately opt in.
 Human review is limited to safety or support cases you raise.

-Free starts with 30 never-expire welcome credits. iPhone is on the App Store, Android is rolling out through Google Play testing, and web is the companion workspace for tree import and larger review.
+Free starts with 30 never-expire welcome restores. iPhone is on the App Store, Android is rolling out through Google Play testing, and web is the companion workspace for tree import and larger review.

-Repair first, keep the archival master, add color only when it helps tell the story.
+Repair first, keep the Original, add color only when it helps tell the story.

 Ancestry, MyHeritage, and FamilySearch are good at names, records, DNA, and relationships.
 Nostalgia is for the part of family history most tools skip: the photos themselves.